Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 17 Desember 2025 03.34.34 UTC
+- WIB: Rabu, 17 Desember 2025 04.30.12 UTC
-- WITA: Rabu, 17 Desember 2025 04.34.34 UTC
+- WITA: Rabu, 17 Desember 2025 05.30.12 UTC
-- WIT: Rabu, 17 Desember 2025 05.34.34 UTC
+- WIT: Rabu, 17 Desember 2025 06.30.12 UTC

 Kutipan Inspiratif:
-"Successful people are not gifted; they just work hard, then succeed on purpose."
+"Knowledge is like underwear.
+It is useful to have it, but not necessary to show it off."

-Kategori: success
+Kategori: funny